Analysis | How U.S. sanctions against Russia work

 Over the weekend, Russia recognized the sovereignty of two rebel-held parts of Ukraine and started sending troops there, in what many saw as a precursor to a larger invasion.

-Biden responded with targeted sanctions saying Americans couldn’t do business in those regions — a move some foreign policy experts saw as symbolic at best.
+Biden responded with targeted sanctions saying Americans couldn’t do business in those regions — a move some foreign policy experts derided as symbolic at best.

-“It’s weak symbolism.
-It’s not strong enough,” Daniel Fried, a sanctions expert at the Atlantic Council and a former U.S. ambassador to Poland, told The Post’s Rachel Pannett.
-Britain, meanwhile, issued sanctions against five Russian banks.
+On Tuesday, Biden started targeting Russia itself.
+He said the U.S. is sanctioning two of Russia’s largest banks, cutting it off from getting loans from the West, and imposing sanctions on Russia’s elites and their families. (“That’s one thing that I think is very bipartisan,” Sen. Lindsey O. Graham (R-S.C.) said Tuesday, of targeting Russian oligarchy.
+“I want to see cops go in and take apartments, fine art, and seize yachts from a bunch of thugs and crooks.”)

+Biden said he worked with Germany to halt (at least temporarily) a big gas pipeline from Russia to Germany that was all but ready to go.
+And he promised more sanctions to come.

-And that raises the question of: Why were these first sanctions from the U.S. targeting regions in Ukraine, and not Russia?
+One question we had: Why were Biden’s first sanctions targeting regions in Ukraine, and not Russia?

-Shagina said that’s just how the ladder of sanctions goes.
+Maria Shagina, an international sanctions expert based in Helsinki, said that’s just how the ladder of sanctions goes.
 Biden appears to be deciding whether what Russia did counts as a full-scale invasion, reports The Post’s Ashley Parker.
-And he is probably reserving the tougher stuff targeting Russia itself — its banks, its exports — for when Russia sends troops deeper into Ukraine.
+He is likely reserving the tougher stuff for when Russia sends troops deeper into Ukraine.

-It’s similar to what former president Barack Obama did in 2014 when Russia annexed the region of Crimea from Ukraine.
-He first limited trade and business to the region, then eventually targeted Russia defense companies, six of the country’s largest banks, and Putin’s inner circle.
+It’s similar to what then-President Barack Obama did in 2014 when Russia annexed the region of Crimea from Ukraine.
+He first limited trade and business to the region, then eventually targeted Russia defense companies, six of the country’s largest banks and the inner circle of Russian President Vladimir Putin.

 So far, Putin doesn’t seem deterred